vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 ## Purpose

-A sample of how the MDM Rest API can be used to issue Custom MDM Commands to a device.
+A sample of how you can use the MDM Rest API to issue Custom MDM Commands to a device.
 This postman collection contains the following custom commands:

 1. RestartDevice
 2. RecommendationCadence